xu-yuan1/openvino-docs/pages/documentation/converting-models-with-model-optimizer/faq-model-optimizer.rst

 13. What does the message "Cannot infer shapes due to exception in Caffe" mean?
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 Model Optimizer tried to infer a custom layer via the Caffe framework, but the model could not be inferred using Caffe.
 This might happen if you try to convert the model with some noise weights and biases, which conflict with layers that have dynamic shapes.
 You should write your own extension for every custom layer your topology might have.
-For more details, refer to the :ref:`Model Optimizer Extensibility <doxid-openvino_docs__m_o__d_g_prepare_model_customize_model_optimizer__customize__model__optimizer>` page.
+For more details, refer to the :ref:`Model Optimizer Extensibility <model_optimizer_extensibility>` page.

 .. _question-14: